Centennial Parklands and Callan Park regulation update

 Regulation guides a range of activities and uses such as traffic management and parking, events and commercial activities, noise, waste disposal, alcohol-free zones, horse riding and animal management, camping, protection of park assets including flora and fauna, cycling and other recreational activities.

-While some site-specific regulation is required to respond to the differences between each park and their uses, we are looking to create more consistent regulation across Greater Sydney Parklands’ estate.
+While some site-specific regulation is required to identify the differences between each park and their uses, we are looking to create more consistent regulation across Greater Sydney Parklands’ estate.
 This will make sure millions of annual visitors have a better understanding of the regulation, leading to an improved visitor experience.

 We will communicate the updated regulation when it comes into effect on 1 September 2024.